 Garlic also acts as an anti-inflammatory in the body, and is a great source of vitamin C, B6, manganese, and selenium.
 Somehow, it also contains compounds that help regulate our blood pressure.
 I know, it’s magic.

 While your soup is cooking, roast your chickpeas.
-I toss mine in a simple mixture of salt, coconut sugar, and my go-to tandoori masala spice blend, which you can find at spice markets and grocery stores like Whole Foods.
+I toss mine in a simple mixture of salt, coconut sugar, and my go-to tandoori masala spice blend.
+It’s an Indian seasoning that’s spicy, robust, and so versatile (learn more about it here)!
+You can find it at spice markets and grocery stores like Whole Foods or make a DIY version (see recipe notes).

 The result is a tender chickpea with a slightly crispy edge and a rich, smoky, subtly spicy flavor – perfect for topping this soup.